 Best for: Military members and veterans and their families

 Fifth Third Bank’s mobile Smart Savings tool makes automatic savings transfers for customers with a Fifth Third checking account and a Fifth Third Momentum Savings account.

-Transfer amounts range from $1 to $80 and are made each Tuesday and Thursday.
+Transfers are made each Tuesday and Thursday.
 Account holders can customize their automatic savings by setting limits on how much can be transferred each week.

-In addition to Smart Savings, Momentum Savings account holders can also set up specific in the Fifth Third app — up to four at a time — and apply specified amounts of money to each goal.
+In addition to Smart Savings, Momentum Savings account holders can also set up specific savings goals in the Fifth Third app — up to four at a time — and apply specified amounts of money to each goal.